stanly20543/TikTok-project/README.md

 -**Conclusion**:<br>
 There might be fundamental behavioral differences between these two groups: **_verified accounts_** and **_unverified accounts_**.<br>

-### **Part4: Build linear regression model**
+### **Part4: Build logistic regression model**

 -**Target**:<br>
- To explore how to predict verified status to help them understand how video characteristics relate to verified users.
+ To explore how to predict verified status to understand how video characteristics relate to verified users.
 The results may be used to inform the final model related to predicting whether a video is a claim vs an opinion.<br>

 -**Conclusion**:<br>
  From the logistic regression, beside `claim_status` and `author_ban_status`, longer videos tend to be associated with higher odds of the user being verified.<br>